-Committed to teaching students the lifelong learning information literacy skills that have become essential in today's world, the LRC staff actively supports the related college's Quality Enhancement Plan.
-Online tutorials, printed and online handouts and brochures, formal tours and specialized information literacy instruction sessions and projects are provided.
+Committed to teaching students the lifelong learning information literacy skills that have become essential in today's world, the LRC provides online tutorials, printed and online handouts and brochures, formal tours, and specialized information literacy instruction sessions and projects.
 The LRC staff always considers individualized instruction to be the strength of the college's information literacy program and encourages students to ask for assistance when needed.
 Ongoing evaluations of services and facilities, as well as research tools and other resources, provide an avenue for measuring effectiveness and initiating change.

 For library privileges, current students are registered automatically.
-To check out books, media and other circulating materials, students key in their own MyESCC logins.
+To check out books, media and other circulating materials, students key in their MyESCC login.
 Library cards are not issued.
 Students may sign into VCCSLINC, the online catalog, using the same usernames and passwords they use for MyESCC.
 This allows them to view individual library accounts and to renew and place holds on items.
 Students also will be prompted to log in with their MyESCC usernames and passwords for remote access to databases.
 For on-campus access to online databases, the World Wide Web and other Internet services, students log into library or lab computers with their college network accounts.
 All students are encouraged to check their ESCC email accounts daily in order to be well informed of library and general college announcements.